 |Unit standard 28510||Demonstrate knowledge of and operate under a framework of kaitiakitanga in outdoor recreation||L3||5 credits|

 On-job training costs workplaces both time and resources.
 It can mean covering registration fees, learning and assessment resources, allocating time for training, and having an appropriate assessment pathway available.

-Total costs for trainees will vary depending on how the qualification is delivered, how it is assessed and how much support the workplace can provide.
+Total costs for trainees will vary depending on how the qualification is delivered, how it is assessed and how much support the workplace is able to provide.

 For more detailed information about the cost of doing an on-job qualification, get in touch.

 Keen to become a qualified assistant outdoor leader?
 Think this might be the right qualification for your staff?

 To find out more, contact your regional Skills Active learning support advisor.